GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/connect-by-url.md

         IAP Desktop then uses these credentials to automatically log on the user.
        The response must use the content type <code>application/json</code>.

-Use URL signing or similar mechanisms to ensusre that callback URLs can only be retrieved once, or stay valid for a limited period of time only.
+Use URL signing or similar mechanisms to ensure that callback URLs can only be retrieved once, or stay valid for a limited period of time only.
     </td>
 </tr>